mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 months) and painful, requiring a combination of genetic manipulation and surgery.
 Travellers with this augment gain the following modifications: STR
 +1, END +1 and INT –1.
-The Traveller’s body also increases in size, gaining 2D+6 centimeters in height and 1D+4 kg in weight.
+The Traveller's body also increases in size, gaining 2D+6 centimeters in height and 1D+4 kg in weight.